EBI-Metagenomics/assembly-analysis-pipeline/docs/output.md

 │       ├── ERZ12345_dram.html.gz
 │       ├── ERZ12345_genome_stats.tsv.gz
 │       └── ERZ12345_metabolism_summary.xlsx.gz
-└── gff
+└── annotation-summary
 ```

 #### Output files - antismash

-This subdirectory contains the results of running `AntiSMASH` on the assembly’s proteins, including annotations for detected BGCs in various formats.
+This subdirectory contains the results of running [antiSMASH](https://github.com/antismash/antismash) on the assembly’s proteins, including annotations for detected BGCs in various formats.

-- **ERZ12345_antismash.gbk.gz**: A GenBank format file containing AntiSMASH annotations.
+- **ERZ12345_antismash.gbk.gz**: A GenBank format file containing antiSMASH annotations.
-- **ERZ12345_antismash.gff.gz**: A GFF3 format file containing AntiSMASH annotations.
+- **ERZ12345_antismash.gff.gz**: A GFF3 format file containing antiSMASH annotations.
-- **ERZ12345_merged.json**: A JSON file containing AntiSMASH annotations.
+- **ERZ12345_merged.json**: A JSON file containing antiSMASH annotations.
-- **ERZ12345_antismash_summary.tsv.gz**: This `tsv` file listing the counts of each AntiSMASH entry detected in the assembly.
+- **ERZ12345_antismash_summary.tsv.gz**: This `tsv` file listing the counts of each antiSMASH entry detected in the assembly.

 #### Output files - sanntis

-This subdirectory contains the outputs of running `SanntiS` on the proteins of the assembly, also describing the detected BGCs using this new machine learning-based tool.
+This subdirectory contains the outputs of running [SanntiS](https://github.com/Finn-Lab/SanntiS) on the proteins of the assembly, also describing the detected BGCs using this new machine learning-based tool.

 - **ERZ12345_sanntis.gff.gz**: This `gff` file contains the different SanntiS annotations in the GFF3 format.
 The GFF3 specification can be found in the [tool repo](https://github.com/Finn-Lab/SanntiS?tab=readme-ov-file#ouput)

 #### Output files - genome-properties

-This subdirectory contains the outputs of running `Genome Properties` on the proteins of the assembly.
+This subdirectory contains the outputs of running [Genome Properties](https://github.com/EBI-Metagenomics/genome-properties) on the proteins of the assembly.
 Genome properties is an annotation system whereby functional attributes can be assigned to a assembly, based on the presence of a defined set of protein signatures within that assembly.
 The results are available in three different formats.

 - **ERZ12345_gp.json.gz**: A JSON format file containing Genome Properties annotations
 - **ERZ12345_gp.tsv.gz**: A `tsv` file containing Genome Properties annotations in a tab-separated format.